Last Updated on

 And the main danger of distortion of technique and transfer of load to other muscles is the risk of injury.

-- When the technique is distorted, both the main working muscles and the muscles involved in the stabilization of various departments do not receive the target load.
-But!
-The load is redistributed to other muscle groups.
+- When the technique is distorted, both the main working muscles and the muscles involved in the stabilization of various groups do not receive the target load.
+But, the load is redistributed to other muscle groups.
 If, for example, the head is released to the floor during push-ups (it is pushed forward), the neck stabilizers are turned off, and the neck flexors are excessively activated, moving the cervical spine forward, which leads to an increased load on the intervertebral discs of the cervical spine.
-And this is the path to the gradual cumulative traumatization of the cervical spine, which is definitely not the initial goal of push-ups and a positive consequence of their effect on the body.
+This is the path to the gradual cumulative traumatization of the cervical spine, which is definitely not the initial goal of push-ups and a positive consequence of their effect on the body.
 Distortions of the technique lead to a change in the position of the bones in the joints, which, ultimately, can lead to chronic injury.
 Consider the lumbar spine.
-Bending in the lumbar spine during push-ups and excessive tension of the muscle straightening the spine can lead to compression of the intervertebral discs in the lumbar.
-And this is fraught with well-known problems in the back.
+Bending in the lumbar spine during push-ups and excessive tension of the muscle straightening the spine can lead to compression of the intervertebral discs in the lumbar and this is fraught with well-known problems in the back.

 - The transfer of the stabilization skill from one exercise to another is very important for everyday activities: the push-up technique affects how we “hold our back and stomach” in everyday life.
 If you do push-ups hundreds of times with over-flexed lumbar (which automatically means relaxed abdominal muscles, squeezed intervertebral discs and intervertebral joints), this will gradually affect what posture you will use in everyday life with different positions and movements.
 A low back position will be a matter of course for you.
 This will increase the risk of getting a nerve pinched in the lumbar when trying to lift something off the floor, not necessarily even very heavy.